amaurybrisou/http-server/doc/HELP.md

 ###Help notes for development

-Syscalls are defined in '/usr/include/asm/unistd_64.h'
+* Syscalls are defined in '/usr/include/x86_64-linux-gnu/asm/unistd_64.h'
+* struct members are globally available